adcostanza/PHP-Flat-File-CMS-API/README.md

 Any POST data will be ignored, but you can call this endpoint either via POST or GET, doesn't really matter in this case.

 ## More Information
-A post on my website will be soon to follow, explaining much of the same details as above but with an example video of the TV tracking app that I made with this strategy.
+[Read more on my website](http://acostanza.com/2018/03/31/incredibly-simple-flat-file-cms-strategy-static-websites/) and also see an example React App using this PHP API.